Phrenzi/slate/source/index.html.md

 # Staff-Id Request Header

 mostly in iPad companion App, API is protected, one can only access those api after sign-in Staff, and using `X-Staff-Id` as a header in the request to call those API, this is so-call Staff-Id header.
-Example:
+Example on the right:

 ```shell
 curl "https://phrenzi.com/api/management/patrons" \